-The Board seeks to use the Annual General Meeting to communicate with investors, and all shareholders are encouraged to participate.
+The Annual General Meeting is used for constructive engagement with investors, and all shareholders are encouraged to participate.
 Chairpersons of subcommittees will be available at the AGM to answer any questions from shareholders.

-The Board of Directors, as required by the Companies Act, discloses to shareholders all proposed corporate transactions detailing all facts associated with such transactions that are of material value to SLT.
-There were no major transactions entered into by SLT for the year 2018.
+The Board of Directors, as required by Section 185 of the Companies Act,disclose to shareholders all proposed corporate transactions detailing all facts associated with such transactions that are of material value to SLT.
+There were no major transactions entered into by SLT during the year 2020.

-The Company has a related party relationship with its subsidiaries as disclosed in Note 34 of the Notes to the Financial Statements.
-However, the Board believes those transactions are exempted in accordance with exceptions specified in the Code of Best Practices on Related Party Transactions issued by the SEC.
+The Company has a related party relationship with its subsidiaries as disclosed in Note 32 of the Notes to the Financial Statements.
+However, the Board believes those transactions are exempted in accordance with exceptions specified in the Code of Best Practices on Related Party Transactions issued by the SEC and Listing Rules.
 All these are recurrent transactions and are in the ordinary course of business of the Company.

 In addition, the Board of Directors to the best of their knowledge and belief is satisfied that all statutory payments due to the Government, other regulatory bodies and those payments related to employees of SLT, have been made in a timely manner.